-Plant growth regulators: Hagin (1989), found the 5-hydroxyindole-3-acetic acid (5-HIAA) and 5-hydroxytryptophane (5-HTP) accumulated in a whole couch grass plant in a glycosidic forms (Mw range 353 - 4159).
+Plant growth regulators: Hagin (1989), found the 5-hydroxyindole-3-acetic acid (5-HIAA) and 5-hydroxytryptophane (5-HTP) accumulated in a whole couch grass plant in a glycosidic form (Mw range 353 - 4159).
 The compounds are known to be plant regulators and may be responsible for the observed inhibitory effects for growth of seedling of corn and bean.
 Korhammer and Haslinger (1994) identified the 3-indole acetic acid, which may be responsible for disturbing seeds germination in surrounding soil.
-However there is no evidence for influence of the plant regulators to animal and human health.
+However, there is no evidence for influence of the plant regulators to animal and human health.

-Silicic acid and silicates: Total Si level in dried rhizome of Agropyron repens gathered at various stages of its vegetation between June and October was measured in the range of 0.34-0.43 %.
+Silicic acid and silicates: Total Si level in dried rhizome of Agropyron repens gathered at various stages of its vegetation between June and October was measured in the range of 0.34-0.43%.
 The maximum silicates concentrations in decoction of 3 g of rhizomes in a glass (200 ml) of water was estimated to contain 2.6 mg of assimilable silicon equivalent to 5.6 mg of SiO2 (Pasławska and Piękoś, 1976).

-Antraquinones: They were detected in small amounts (RP18-HMPL with LCMS or GCMS) in Graminis rhizoma (Mueller et al. 1999): total (0.2-0.7 mg/kg): emodin (0.06-0.2 mg/kg), chrysophanol 0.05-0.2 mg/kg, physcion 0.08-0.3 mg/kg.
+Antraquinones: They were detected in small amounts (RP18-HMPL with LCMS or GCMS) in Graminis rhizoma (Mueller et al., 1999): total (0.2-0.7 mg/kg): emodin 0.06-0.2 mg/kg, chrysophanol 0.05-0.2 mg/kg, physcion 0.08-0.3 mg/kg.

-Volatiles: Treibs (1947) obtained of "Queckenwurzel" volatile oil almost exclusively consisted of aromatic en-yne hydrocarbon named "agropyren" (suggested to be 1-phenylhex-2-en-4-yne, $C{12}H{12}$ ).
+Volatiles: Treibs (1947) obtained of "Queckenwurzel" a volatile oil that almost exclusively consisted of an aromatic en-yne hydrocarbon named "agropyren" (suggested to be 1-phenylhex-2-en-4-yne, $C{12}H{12}$).
 The substance was supplied to several laboratories and exhibited promising antibiotic and antifungal activities.
 Boesel and Shilcher (1989) repeating the distillation of Graminis rhizoma failed in obtaining agropyrene in the essential oil.
 Their essential oil fraction (0.017%) contained 43.9% of compounds of the essential oil and 36% of fatty acids.
-The essential oil contained 10.8% of carvacrol, trans-anethole (6.8%), carvone, (5.5%) thymol (4.3%), menthol (3.5%), menthone (1.4%) and and p-cymene (1.1%) and sesquiterpenes (0.85%).
-(In later years the Treibs's "agropyren" was found only in Asian wormwoods oils, like A. scoparia (Goryaev et al, 1981).
+The essential oil contained 10.8% of carvacrol, trans-anethole (6.8%), carvone (5.5%), thymol (4.3%), menthol (3.5%), menthone (1.4%), p-cymene (1.1%) and sesquiterpenes (0.85%).
+In later years, Treibs's "agropyren" was found only in Asian wormwoods oils like A. scoparia (Goryaev et al., 1981).

-- Herbal preparations - Comminuted herbal substance - Liquid extract (1:1) extraction solvent: ethanol 20-25% V/V - Tincture (1:5) extraction solvent: ethanol 40% V/V
+- Herbal preparations

+- Comminuted herbal substance

+- Liquid extract (DER 1:1), extraction solvent ethanol 20-25% V/V

-Combinations of herbal substance(s) and/or herbal preparation(s) including a description of vitamin(s) and/or mineral(s) as ingredients of traditional combination herbal medicinal products assessed, where applicable.
+- Tincture (ratio of herbal substance to extraction solvent 1:5), extraction solvent ethanol 40% V/V - Combinations of herbal substance(s) and/or herbal preparation(s) including a description of vitamin(s) and/or mineral(s) as ingredients of traditional combination herbal medicinal products assessed, where applicable.

 The herbal substance is commonly used as a part of herbal tea combinations.
-See also a monograph for Species diureticae.
+See also the EU herbal monograph for Species diureticae.

-Agropyri repentis rhizoma (Graminis rhizoma) is contained in typical herbal tea combinations contained in national monographs of Polish Pharmacopoeia.
+Agropyri repentis rhizoma (Graminis rhizoma) is contained in typical herbal tea combinations contained in national monographs of the Polish Pharmacopoeia.